When you buy through our links, we may earn an affiliate commission.

 If you’ve gone through all these steps and your LG Remote still won’t change channels, you may have a faulty remote.
-It may have been dropped or damaged which broke the hardware which allows you to change channels.
+It may have been dropped or damaged which broke the hardware that allows you to change channels.

 Your best bet is to get a new LG TV remote like the LG Magic Remote or upgrade to a fancy SofaBaton U1 Universal Remote (lets you control up to 15 devices!).
 If you get a GE Universal remote, here’s how to pair it with your LG TV:

 Replace Your LG TV IR Sensor